Astronants/SafeBrakes/README.txt

 Extract the mod inside your GameData folder.

 ==SUPPORT==
-If you found any bugs, please report it on Github.
+If you find any bugs, please report it on Github.

 ==CHANGELOG==
+v1.1.2 (NEW!)
+- Fixed version file syntax
-v1.1.1 (NEW!)
+v1.1.1
 - Added settings file.
 v1.1
 - The antilock system now only works when landing or splashed down.